 — Paul Holmes

-Our EMEA Network of the Year in four of the past five years, it came as little surprise when Hill+Knowlton Strategies was crowned EMEA Consultancy of the Decade last year, recognising a remarkably consistent level of performance from the WPP firm across its extensive regional footprint.
-In an industry that often fetishises the latest shiny new thing, H+K’s commitment to a long-term strategy in EMEA stands apart, reflected again last year when the departure of regional leader Lars Erik Grønntun caused barely a ripple.
-Unsurprisingly, for an agency of its scale, H+K’s depth spans multiple sectors and practice areas, including consumer, corporate, B2B, technology, healthcare, energy/industrial and financial, and is bolstered by industry-leading capabilities in creativity, digital, behavioural science, purpose and change management.
+Our EMEA Network of the Year in four of the past six years, Hill+Knowlton Strategies has produced a remarkably consistent level of performance in the region over the past decade, despite the fact that its pipeline from North America remains significantly weaker than most of its peers.
+Unsurprisingly, for an agency of its scale, H+K’s depth spans multiple sectors and practice areas, including consumer, corporate, B2B, technology, healthcare, energy/industrial and financial, and is bolstered by industry-leading capabilities in digital, behavioral science, purpose and change management.

 The world’s second largest public relations agency, Weber Shandwick has been a force in EMEA since its formation 20 years ago (and before that, since Shandwick was the UK’s largest public relations firm prior to the merger with Weber and BSMG).
 The firm is equally well known for its work in brand-building and corporate reputation management and public affairs, has strength in both the healthcare and technology sectors, and has made substantial acquisitions in the digital space, establishing itself as a leader in that arena.

-Weber Shandwick is a top three PR agency in the UK market, its largest operation in EMEA, but is among the market leaders in the Nordics (where it continues to operate as Prime Weber Shandwick, having acquired the leading local independent seven years ago); Germany (where it recently broke into the top 10); the Middle East and Africa.
+Weber Shandwick is a top three PR agency in the UK market, its largest operation in EMEA, and is also among the market leaders in the Nordics (where it continues to operate as Prime Weber Shandwick, having acquired the leading local independent eight years ago); Germany (where it recently broke into the top 10); the Middle East and Africa.
 Its footprint extends across the entire region, with additional offices in Brussels, Spain, Italy, the Netherlands, and Switzerland.

 — Paul Holmes